alexdlaird/pyngrok/docs/integrations.rst

 Python TCP Server and Client
 ----------------------------

 Here is an example of a simple TCP ping/pong server.
-It opens a local socket, uses :code:`ngrok` to tunnel to that socket, then the client/server communicate via the publicly exposed address.
+It opens a local socket, uses ``ngrok`` to tunnel to that socket, then the client/server communicate via the publicly exposed address.

 For this code to run, we first need to go to
 `ngrok's Reserved TCP Addresses <https://dashboard.ngrok.com/reserved>`_ and make a reservation.
 Set the HOST and PORT environment variables pointing to that reserved address.

-Now create :code:`server.py` with the following code:
+Now create ``server.py`` with the following code:

 .. code-block:: python